 Northern Portugal travel guide (Porto and Minho province)

-If you arrive to Northern Portugal by plane or train, then I suggest you start your visit to this region by the beautiful city of Porto, one of the most beautiful cities in the country, with a historic centre listed by UNESCO as a World Heritage Site.
+If you arrive to Northern Portugal by plane (affiliate link) or train, then I suggest you start your visit to this region by the beautiful city of Porto, one of the most beautiful cities in the country, with a historic centre listed by UNESCO as a World Heritage Site.

 In the first couple of days you don’t have to worry about hiring a car since there are many means of transportation in the city that will take you to all of the points of interest.
 Whether by metro, by bus, by tram, by train, by funicular or even on foot, you’ll have plenty of options to choose from!